koalazak/dorita980/README.md

 # Features

-- Compatible robots: all 600, 800, 900, e5 and i7/i7+ series with HOME app and Braava m6.
 - Get your username/password easily.
 - Auto discovery robot IP (optional).
 - Local API control (from your LAN).